 - Supporting community/ congregational development through dealing with social, cultural and economic issues in a collaborative way.

-- Developing strategies and practice for participating in processes of long-term engagement with uprooted and marginalized people and working for change locally and on wider levels.
+- Developing strategies and practice for participating in processes of long-term engagement with uprooted and marginalised people and working for change locally and on wider levels.

-Pastor, social and diaconal workers, volunteers and congregational members will be involved in the learning, networking and further developmental activities.
+Pastors, social and diaconal workers, volunteers and congregational members are involved in the learning, networking and further developmental activities.

 Other participants in the diaconal programme:

-- Uprooted and marginalized people, including those affected by war and refugees.
+- Uprooted and marginalised people, including those affected by war and refugees.

 - Other congregations, churches and groups.